SuvroBaner/Data-Transformation-in-Python/README.md

 This is a data transformation problem where we analyze a table of transaction data.
 Each row is a transaction record that includes the entry and exit time of a car, along with some other extra information.
 The objective is to know the distribution of the amount of time people stay in the garage (called 'duration') based on their entry time.

-The following file in this repository has the following meaning-
+The files in this repository has the following meaning-
 a) data_transformation_v1  # Problem description
 b) Smarking_Data_Transformation_Assignment_Suvro  # Solution using Python
 c) transaction.csv  # data set